anniehdinh/hndinh/README.md

 # hndinh
-project assignment for CIS 300
+This repository contains files for CIS 300 Project Assignments.